sanskar240/micro-erp/README.md

 User Authentication: Secure user authentication and authorization using Firebase Authentication.
 Real-time Data Sync: Utilize Firebase Realtime Database for seamless real-time data synchronization across devices.
 Offline Support: Enable offline data access and synchronization for uninterrupted usage.

+Specific Features to be shipped:
+User Management: Allow administrators to manage user accounts, roles, and permissions within the system.
+Different users might have varying levels of access based on their roles.

+Dashboard and Analytics: Provide a dashboard with customizable widgets and charts to give users insights into key business metrics such as sales, inventory levels, financial performance, etc.

+Inventory Management: Enable users to track and manage inventory levels, including stock tracking, warehouse management, purchase orders, and inventory valuation.

+Sales Management: Implement features for managing the sales process, including creating quotes, orders, and invoices, managing customer information, tracking sales pipelines, and monitoring sales performance.

+Purchase Management: Allow users to create and manage purchase orders, track suppliers, manage supplier contracts, and optimize procurement processes.

+Financial Management: Include modules for managing financial transactions, such as accounts payable and receivable, general ledger, budgeting, and financial reporting.

+CRM (Customer Relationship Management): Incorporate CRM features to manage customer interactions, track leads, manage customer profiles, and analyze customer behavior to improve sales and marketing strategies.

+Supply Chain Management: Integrate supply chain management functionalities to optimize the flow of goods and services, from procurement to production to distribution.

+Human Resource Management: Offer features for managing employee information, payroll processing, leave management, performance evaluations, and other HR-related tasks.

+Reporting and Business Intelligence: Provide robust reporting capabilities with customizable reports, data visualization tools, and business intelligence features to help users make data-driven decisions.

+Integration and Customization: Ensure the system supports integration with other tools and services commonly used in businesses, and provide customization options to tailor the system to specific business needs.

+Security and Compliance: Implement robust security measures to protect sensitive data, ensure compliance with regulations such as GDPR or HIPAA, and provide audit trails for tracking user activities.

+Mobile Accessibility: Consider providing mobile access to the system through native mobile apps or responsive web interfaces to allow users to access critical business functions on the go.

+Scalability and Performance: Design the system to be scalable and performant, capable of handling growing data volumes and user loads without sacrificing performance.

+Support and Maintenance: Offer ongoing support, updates, and maintenance to ensure the system remains functional, secure, and up-to-date with evolving business needs and technologies.

 Technologies Used
 Frontend: